 Minnesota gas prices rose from last week: See how much here

-The average fuel price in state has risen about 14 cents since last month.
+The average fuel price in state has risen about 31 cents since last month.
 According to the EIA, gas prices across the state in the last year have been as low as $2.75 on Jan.
-22, 2024, and as high as$3.95 on Sep.
+22, 2024, and as high as $3.95 on Sep.
 11, 2023.

-A year ago, the average gas price in Minnesota was 2% higher at $3.25 per gallon.
+A year ago, the average gas price in Minnesota was 3% lower at $3.23 per gallon.

 >> INTERACTIVE: See how your area's gas prices have changed over the years at data.sctimes.com.